jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 with "and", "or", "implies", "for all", etc.).
 To distinguish its connectives from Agda's, we add a superscript "o".
 So "and" is written `×ᵒ`, "implies" is written `→ᵒ`, and so on.
-SIL also includes a notion of time in which there is clock counting down.
+SIL also includes a notion of time in which there is a clock counting down.
 The logic is designed in such a way that if a formula `P` is true at some time then `P` stays true in the future (at lower counts).
 So formulas are downward closed.
 When the clock reaches zero, every formula becomes